 Online money transfers are convenient because you can go on your computer or smartphone, tap a few buttons, and the money is transferred without you having to go anywhere or do practically anything.
 Online rates are slightly higher than in-store money transfers.

 Money Transfer Fees and Rates

-The most exciting part of using a money transfer service is that it will generally cost you up to 50% less than other methods.
-This is because fair companies will charge you the daily exchange rate instead of adding markups to their fees like most other types of money transfer options do.
+One exciting part of using a money transfer service is that it will generally cost you up to 50% less than other methods.
+This is because fair companies will charge you the daily exchange rate instead of adding markups to their fees.
 That’s a huge savings and a good reason to opt for this method.

 Money transfer fees will vary based on several factors including where you’re sending the money to and from, what transfer method you choose, how fast you want the money to get there, what type of money you’re sending, and more.
 Some of the fees you should expect to pay include:

 Service fees for sending money: this can be a percentage fee and/or a flat transaction fee

 Payment method fee: if you are paying with a credit card or in cash